 Etheruem wallets are also built into exchange websites, like Coinbase.
 These wallets are meant to provide temporary storage of Ethereum for people who just bought it.
 These wallets are also good for daily storage for coins meant for active trading.

 Cryptocurrencies like Ethereum will always be their safest in a wallet you control, all the more so when stored on a device without an internet connection.
+Before you buy and store the cryptocurrency, you might want to check out where the Ethereum price stands right now.

 Compare Ethereum and Crypto Wallets